panagenda/oe-on-az/README.md

 ### config.sh

 The config script will finalize the Appliance configuration.
+It can only be used with the automated public IP deployment.

 - Sets Hostname and Timezone
 - Configures and starts Office Experts